CompLab-StonyBrook/mgproc/README.md

 Usually a parsed derivation tree is specified by four files.
 Assuming the tree is called `foo`, we have:

-1. `foo.forest`: the actual tree, specified as labeled bracketing using the syntactic conventions of the [forest package for LaTeX](https://www.ctan.org/pkg/forest?lang=en).
+1. `foo.forest`: the tree specification, given as labeled bracketing using the syntactic conventions of the [forest package for LaTeX](https://www.ctan.org/pkg/forest?lang=en).
 1. `foo_move.forest`: all movement paths, expressed with the typical [tikz](https://www.ctan.org/pkg/pgf?lang=en) syntax for path drawing
 1. `foo.linear`: the linear order of all leaf nodes; this is necessary because MG derivation trees encode linear order only indirectly
 1. `foo_io.forest`: automatically created by mgproc, this file provides an overlay of the index/outdex annotation to be used in publications